 Any website is vastly improved when new and interesting content is published there on a regular basis.
 After all, what other reason is there for visitors to return to your site on a regular basis?

 And it’s not just humans you should consider.
-Search engines LOVE fresh content.
+Frequently adding content to your website is one of the best ways to win at search engine optimization.
 If you want your nonprofit’s website to rank higher when people search for key terms related to your mission or organization, adding content regularly is not optional.

 5) Blog Posts Can Easily Be Repurposed